-MEDIA TIMES LIMITED NOTICE OF ANNUAL GENERAL MEETING
+NOTICE OF ANNUAL GENERAL MEETING

-Notice is hereby given that 21st Annual General Meeting of the shareholders of Media Times Limited ("the Company" or "MTL") will be held on Thursday, 28 October 2021 at 10:30 a.m. at Pace Shopping Mall, Fortress Stadium, Lahore Cantt., Lahore to transact the following business:
+Notice is hereby given that 22nd Annual General Meeting of the shareholders of Media Times Limited ("the Company" or "MTL") will be held on Friday, 28 October 2022 at 10:30 a.m. at Company's Registered Office, First Capital House, 96-B-1, M.M.
+Alam Road, Gulberg-III Lahore to transact the following business: